Let's take a look at How to RPG with Your Cat, OddFish Games' role-playing game for cats that recently arrived on Kickstarter.

 But if you have a cat that seeks attention during the session, How to RPG with Your Cat it's definitely a good way to get him involved and entertained.

-It could also be very nice to integrate the rules of this title with those of role-playing games that have animals as protagonists, as in the case, for example, of About us.
+It could also be very nice to integrate the rules of this title with those of role-playing games that have animals as protagonists, as in the case, for example, of History.